svamja/laravel-docker/readme.md

     docker-compose up -d app
     docker-compose up -d web

+Note that the `php artisan migrate` command needs access to database and so run once only the app is fully up and running.

 ## See the Result

-Visit `http://localhost/` or `http://host.ip.addr/` to view a Task List application.
+Visit `http://localhost/` or `http://your.host.ip.addr/` to view a Task List application.

 ## Stopping